agalue/opennms-drift-kubernetes/README.gce.md

 * Install the [Google Cloud CLI](https://cloud.google.com/sdk/).

-> **WARNING:** Please note that all the manifests were verified for Kubernetes 1.20.
-If you're going to use a newer version, please adjust the API versions of the manifests.
-In particular, `batch/v1beta1` for `CrobJobs` in [elasticsearch.curator.yaml](manifests/elasticsearch.curator.yaml), and `policy/v1beta1` for `PodDisruptionBudget` in [zookeeper.yaml](manifests/zookeeper.yaml).
-Similarly, if you're planing to use a version is older than 1.20, make sure to do the same for `networking.k8s.io/v1` in [external-access.yaml](manifests/external-access.yaml).
+> **WARNING:** Please note that all the manifests were verified for Kubernetes 1.21 or newer.
+If you're going to use and older version, please adjust the API versions of the manifests for `CronJobs` in [elasticsearch.curator.yaml](manifests/elasticsearch.curator.yaml), `PodDisruptionBudget` in [zookeeper.yaml](manifests/zookeeper.yaml), and `Ingress` in [external-access.yaml](manifests/external-access.yaml).

+> **IMPORTANT:** K8s 1.21 is available in the RAPID channel.

 ## Create common environment variables: